ScalingAR: Scaling Confidence for Autoregressive Image Generation: Methodology

 \subsection{Confidence-Guided Policies}

-With a calibrated confidence score $C_t$, we transition from passive observation to \textit{active test-time control}, enabling dynamic intervention in autoregressive generation.
-To achieve this, we introduce two lightweight yet effective policies: \ding{192} an \textit{Adaptive Termination Gate} that prunes unpromising trajectories to reclaim computation; and \ding{193} a \textit{Guidance Scheduler} that dynamically modulates CFG scale to balance semantic alignment.
+With a calibrated state $S_t$, we transition from passive observation to \textit{active test-time control}, enabling dynamic intervention in autoregressive generation.
+To achieve this, we introduce two lightweight yet effective policies: \ding{192} an \textit{adaptive termination} that prunes unpromising trajectories to reclaim computation; and \ding{193} a \textit{guidance scheduler} that dynamically modulates CFG scale to balance semantic alignment.